High Flex Cable, Highly Flexible Cable, Ultra Flexible Cable

 - Continuous Flex Cable

 Contact Galaxy Wire & Cable for High Flex Cable

-Contact Galaxy for further assistance with high flex cables and ultra flexible cables.
+Contact Galaxy for further assistance with high flex cable, ultra flexible cables, and

 Tefzel® is a registered trademark of E. I. du Pont de Nemours and Company.